DYNA26: 27 April 2026. More info

 APL Quest Link: 2013-2: Making The Grade

-Write a function which returns the percent (from 0 to 100) of passing (65 or higher) grades in a vector of grades.
+Write a function that returns the percent (from 0 to 100) of passing (65 or higher) grades in a vector of grades.

 Video thumbnail